One of the bloodiest episodes of the 19th century was the slaughtering of thousands of people by Ottoman troops on a small Greek island.

 10. Delacroix made extensive studies for the figures in the painting.
 Tow of these studies includes “Head of a Woman” and “Girl Seated in a Cemetery.”

-What’s astonishing is that the girl in the cemetery is now considered to be one of the artist’s most famous masterpieces and a prime example of works of the early Romantic period in France.
+What’s astonishing is that the Orphan Girl at the Cemetery is now considered to be one of the artist’s most famous masterpieces and a prime example of works of the early Romantic period in France.

 11. The Massacre at Chios was exhibit no. 450 at the 1824 Salon and was titled “Scènes des massacres de Scio; familles grecques attendent la mort ou l’esclavage, etc.” This translates to “Scenes of massacres at Chios; Greek families awaiting death or slavery, etc.”